Frequently Asked Questions...

 - Who can I contact if I have a specific question regarding my room and/or roommate?

-Please contact the main office of the residence you are currently assigned for questions regarding your room and/or roommates.
-Their telephone number is located on each hall's home page under Housing Choices.
+Please contact the main office of the residence where you are currently assigned for questions regarding your room and/or roommates.
+Their telephone number and email address are located on each hall's home page under Housing Choices.

 - Are pets allowed?